sgumirov/mailspider/README.md

 }
 ```

-# Price hook ids tagging
+# Pricehook IDs tagging

+The network loading of this config is done via http every time the email message is processed and the same set of
+rules are applied to all the files attached to this email.

+Network url is specified in main config under parameter named 'pricehook.config.url'.
+Note that network rules
+replaces local config in sense of 'if at least one tagging rule is load from network, local tagging rules are
+dismissed for exchange'.

-To send source pricehook id (one only) to the output the config the set of rules is used with the syntax similar to email filtering config:
+To send source pricehook id (one per file) to the output the set of rules is used with the syntax similar to
+email filtering config.
+See example below.
 ```json
 [
   {